-Intent/Purpose: Building Design Standards performance-based requirements provide intended to result in high-quality development and pedestrian-friendly environment in order to provide predictability over time and along corridors for property owners, neighbors,
+5.4.9.
+Intent/Purpose: Building Design Standards provide performance-based requirements intended to result in high-quality development and pedestrian-friendly environment in order to provide predictability over time and along corridors for property owners, neighbors, investors, and the public.

-- Building entrances should be defined and articulated by architectural elements such as lintels, pediments, pilasters, columns, porticos, porches, overhangs, railings, balustrades, and/or others as appropriate.
+- (i) Building entrances should be defined and articulated by architectural elements such as lintels, pediments, pilasters, columns, porticos, porches, overhangs, railings, balustrades, and/or others as appropriate.
 All building elements should be compatible with the architectural style, materials, colors, and details of the building as a whole.
-Entrances to upper level uses may be defined and integrated into the design of the overall building façade. - Buildings should generally maintain the alignment of horizontal elements along the block. - Architectural features emphasizing the corner of the building, such as use of pediments, gabled parapets; cornices; shade structures; blade signs; arcades; colonnades; and balconies should be used along commercial storefronts to add pedestrian interest.
-[See Examples A-C for illustrations.
+Entrances to upper level uses may be defined and integrated into the design of the overall building façade. - (ii) Buildings should generally maintain the alignment of horizontal elements along the block. - (iii) Architectural features emphasizing the corner of the building, such as use of pediments, gabled parapets; cornices; shade structures; blade signs; arcades; colonnades; and balconies should be used along commercial storefronts to add pedestrian interest.
+[See Examples A-C for illustrations.]